input-output-hk/ouroboros-leios/Logbook.md

 * multiple shard types on a single block to have more control over parallelism?
   * use VRF to generate a random sequence of "colors" to include in a block, attach colors to txs

+### Rust simulation

+Rewrote the simulation to use separate tokio tasks for each node, multithreading as much as possible.
+It can simulate 85tps in almost realtime, but the slowdown makes its results inaccurate (a smaller percentage of IBs propagated across the network compared to the non-netsim branch).

+## 2024-10-28

+### Rust simulation

+In a branch (`non-netsim`), replaced the netsim library with a priority queue to see how fast the simulation's current architecture could run.
+It was able to simulate 85tps in realtime, but 850tps was too slow to be usable.

 ## 2024-10-25